Humanitarian Trip

 Becoming a Better Doctor by Honing People Skills

 Many patients you will meet during your volunteer program will come to you anxious, afraid, and in pain.
-To make things harder, there will likely be a significant language barrier.
+To make things more challenging, there will likely be a significant language barrier.
 You will likewise get these types of patients in your daily practice back home.
-Learning how to navigate these difficulties with patience and compassion early in your career can prepare you for true greatness.
+Learning to navigate these difficulties with patience and compassion early in your career can prepare you for true greatness.

 You Will Need to Think on Your Feet to Solve Problems

 Imagine you’ve completed a successful lingual frenectomy on a child to help them overcome a speech impediment.
 Amazing!
 Great work.
-But how is your patient going to keep the surgical site clean and prevent infection when they don’t have dependable access to clean water?
+But how will your patient keep the surgical site clean and prevent infection when they don’t have dependable access to clean water?

-Volunteering as a dentist abroad will require you to think on your feet to solve problems.
+Volunteering as a dentist abroad will require thinking on your feet to solve problems.
 Many of these problems are not issues you’ll face regularly in your daily practice, so they’ll require some psychological agility on your part to come up with great solutions.
-There is no substitute for experience when it comes to adaptability and troubleshooting as a dentist!
+There is no substitute for experience regarding adaptability and troubleshooting as a dentist!

 You’ll Bond with Your Dental Volunteer Team Abroad

 The bonds you will forge as a dental volunteer abroad can be profound.
-If you’re fortunate enough to travel with your dental home team, those connections will follow you back stateside and impact your working life in a great way.
-That’s why Community Dental Partners offers a Humanitarian Outreach Trip as part of our orientation process!
+If you’re fortunate enough to travel with your dental home team, those connections will follow you back stateside and impact your working life in a significant way.
+That’s why Community Dental Partners offers a humanitarian outreach trip as part of our orientation process!

 Speak with our recruiting team!
 Schedule your call

-Beyond just spending time with your team and connecting, you’ll also find that dental volunteerism can improve your leadership skills as well.
+Beyond just spending time with your team and connecting, you’ll also find that dental volunteerism can improve your leadership skills.
 Most dental volunteer programs will put you in touch with local clinicians or coordinators to help facilitate your time in the country.
-Some programs also pool volunteers from several places and may float clinicians day to day.
-That means you’ll need to learn to be flexible and work with new people quickly, which is great for your future career and emotional intelligence.
+Some programs also pool volunteers from several places and may float clinicians daily.
+That means you’ll need to learn to be flexible and work with new people quickly, which is excellent for your future career and emotional intelligence.

 Dental Volunteering Abroad Will Challenge You